Cardinals vs. Reds Player Props Betting Odds

-The St. Louis Cardinals visit the Cincinnati Reds at Great American Ball Park on Tuesday at 6:40 PM ET.
-Those looking to place a player prop wager can find odds for Paul Goldschmidt, Jonathan India and others in this contest.
+Player props are available for Paul Goldschmidt and Jonathan India, among others, when the St. Louis Cardinals visit the Cincinnati Reds at Great American Ball Park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!